biocore/qiime/doc/scripts/otu_category_significance.rst

 	**[REQUIRED]**

 	-i, `-`-otu_table_fp
-		path to the otu table
+		Path to the otu table
 	-m, `-`-category_mapping_fp
-		path to category mapping file
+		Path to category mapping file
 	-c, `-`-category
-		name of category over which to run the analysis
+		Name of category over which to run the analysis

 	**[OPTIONAL]**